agnibhu-1902/simple-life-blog/README.md

 # simple-life-blog
-A responsive blog page about living a simple life.
+A responsive blog about living a simple life.